What Is a VPN: Definition, History, Benefits

 it is possible to install malware that is hard to detect on your device without you knowing, and the malware will be leaking your info to the attacker.

-Hacking a VPN requires only the best skills and hackers who can break the encryption by using its vulnerabilities, or by stealing the encryption key — which in itself isn’t a walk in the park.
-Other than that, you will need lots of money and resources.
-Breaking a strong encryption is hard and time-consuming and may take many months to complete.
-Stealing the key is also not an easy task.
+Hacking a VPN requires only the best skills and hackers who can break a VPN app by finding and using its vulnerabilities, or by stealing the encryption key — which in itself isn’t a walk in the park.
 Just make sure to choose a secure and trustworthy provider, and you are good to go.
 You are exposed to much more online dangers without one, so owning a VPN really can’t do any harm except much good.

 Can VPN traffic be monitored?

 Theoretically, traffic that is going through a VPN could be monitored on the VPN server exit point (which may or many not coincide with the server), or on its way from exit point to the final destination.
 Normally the use of end-to-end encryption like HTTPS takes care of this problem.

 Your Internet service provider and all parties on the way from you to your VPN server can only show that there is some traffic exchange going on between you and the VPN server, but they cannot peek at what that traffic contains.
 The traffic patterns themselves still may be used to associate you with your activity, if someone records it.
 But realistically, the traffic itself wouldn’t be deciphered anything close to what it actually was.
 You can launch some downloads or start up an online radio to add some noise to your traffic patterns if you are feeling especially distrustful of what’s out there.